Talbot Autoquest 270 Trips and Adventures

 And so we are now booked in for our next two trips: Padstow, in Cornwall, next week for 5 days; and then 3 days in a beautiful site in North Devon called Hidden Valley, which I remember from our caravanning days.

 The sleeping arrangements have been great; the made-to-measure mattresses that I bought provide a really comfortable night's sleep, and I really would recommend them to anybody.
 Ok, there's a tiny bit of work involved in making up the beds, but nothing too taxing.

 Once we convert the dining area seating into a bed, I just life the mattress down from above the cab, place it on top of the cushion bed and, hey presto; all done!

 That leaves my mattress above the cab and then, duvets in place and all ready for a good night's sleep.

-I think the only thing that has arisen is that when our grandchildren have been with us, we could do with a bit more space, so if they and our daughter continue to want to travel with us (or any of our other grown up children and their kids) then next year we might have to think about letting our lovely Talbot go and trade up to something bigger.
+I think the only thing that has arisen is that, when our grandchildren are with us, we could do with a bit more space.
+If they and our daughter continue to want to travel with us (or any of our other grown-up children and their kids), then next year we might have to think about letting our lovely Talbot go and trade up to something bigger.